bluezald/web-dev-tools/Frontend/Basics/Javascript/Fundamentals/README.md

 setTimeout(f, 1000); // lost user context
 ```
 - ```func.bind(context, ...args)``` - returns a bound variant of  function ```func``` that fixes the context ```this```

+- scope refers to the viewability of variables and context refers to the accessibility of objects within a function

 ### Events
 - HTML events are "things" that happen to HTML elements.